EESSI/docs/docs/blog/posts/2025/09/eessi-cray-slingshot11.md

 # MPI at Warp Speed: EESSI Meets Slingshot-11

 High-performance computing environments are constantly evolving, and keeping pace with the latest interconnect technologies is crucial for maximizing application performance.
-HPE/Cray supporting Slingshot 11 via CXI libfabric promises to offer a significant advancement in HPC networking, offering improved bandwidth, lower latency, and better scalability for exascale computing workloads.
+HPE/Cray supporting Slingshot-11 via CXI libfabric promises to offer a significant advancement in HPC networking, offering improved bandwidth, lower latency, and better scalability for exascale computing workloads.

-In this blog post, we present the requirements for building OpenMPI 5.x with Slingshot 11 support on HPE/Cray systems and its integration with EESSI using `host_injections`.
+In this blog post, we present the requirements for building OpenMPI 5.x with Slingshot-11 support on HPE/Cray systems and its integration with EESSI using [host_injections](../../../../site_specific_config/host_injections.md).
 This approach enables overriding EESSI’s default MPI library with an ABI-compatible, Slingshot-optimized version.
 The post concludes with test results validating this setup.

 <!-- more -->

 ## The Challenge

-EESSI provides a comprehensive software stack, but specialized interconnect support like Slingshot 11 requires custom-built libraries that aren't yet available in the standard EESSI distribution.
+EESSI provides a comprehensive software stack, but specialized interconnect support like Slingshot-11 requires custom-built libraries that aren't yet available in the standard EESSI distribution.
 Our goal is to:

-1. Build OpenMPI 5.x with native Slingshot 11 support
+1. Build OpenMPI 5.x with native Slingshot-11 support
 2. Create ABI-compatible replacements for EESSI's OpenMPI libraries
 3. Support both x86_64 AMD CPU partitions and NVIDIA Grace CPU partitions with Hopper accelerators
 4. Avoid dependency on system packages where possible